Customer service metrics are key performance indicators (KPIs) that businesses use to track, measure, and optimize their level of customer support.

 If you have a high rate of repeat customers, your customer service squad is likely doing its job right.
 Especially considering how quickly bad experiences affect customer behavior, customer trust takes time to build.

-Repurchase rate can be difficult to measure if you sell consumer goods through retailers.
-You’ll only be able to measure it if your customers sign up for product insurance, register the purchase, or contact customer service on their own.
+If you sell consumer goods through retailers, the repurchase rate can be difficult to measure.
+You’ll only be able to measure it if your customers sign up for product insurance, register the purchase, or contact customer service independently.

 The product literature that you provide to customers is crucial here.
 Think about using a QR code or a simple guide that educates customers on how to use your product best and tutorials that reduce the likelihood of a return.
 All in all, it adds up to a more well-rounded customer experience.